How to drain a central heating system yourself in easy steps

 Across the UK it is reported that 95% of houses have central heating systems, so if you are in this 95% and need to do some work on your central heating system or your radiators, then this article is for you.

+If your getting a new boiler replacement it may be a good idea to drain your system.
 We are going to take a deep dive into exactly how to drain a central heating system for those with or without a radiator drain-off valve, when you might need to drain your central heating system, how long it takes, and how easy it is.

 How do you drain a central heating system?